Self-Injury & Recovery Resources (SIRR)

 Depression: Youth Mental Health and Digital Media

-Children and Screens — #AskTheExpert Series | October 2018
+Children and Screens — #AskTheExpert Series

 Panelist at the Institute of Digital Media and Child Development, addressing the intersection of media use, depression, and adolescent wellbeing.

 Want to discuss a potential engagement?
+Reach out to start a conversation about working together.

-Get in touch →
+Get in touch

-Developmental psychologist.
-Translational researcher.
-Consultant.
-Perpetual student of what it means to help.
+• Developmental psychologist · Translational researcher · Consultant · Perpetual student of what it means to help

 I didn't set out to spend my career studying self-injury.
 I set out to understand why some young people thrive — and why others struggle so profoundly to find their footing.
 That question led me, eventually, to some of the most misunderstood and stigmatized experiences in adolescent mental health.